MicrosoftDocs/azure-docs/articles/cosmos-db/postgresql/howto-upgrade.md

 ---
 title: Upgrade server group - Hyperscale (Citus) - Azure Database for PostgreSQL
-description: This article describes how you can upgrade PostgreSQL and Citus in Azure Database for PostgreSQL - Hyperscale (Citus). ms.author: jonels
+description: This article describes how you can upgrade PostgreSQL and Citus in Azure Cosmos DB for PostgreSQL. ms.author: jonels
 author: jonels-msft
 ms.service: cosmos-db